What is gastroenteritis?

 3. Vomiting and abdominal pain

-4. Activity changed: restlessness, fatigue, sleepiness, or agitation.
+4. Activity change: restlessness, fatigue, sleepiness, or agitation.

 5. Dehydration: dry lip and skin, lack of tears, low urine output and dark urine.
 Infants may have a sunken front fontanel or eyes.

-If your child has any of the above symptoms, it does not necessarily mean that it is gastroenteritis, but please go to a pediatric clinic as soon as possible.
+If your child has any of the above symptoms, it does not necessarily mean that it is gastroenteritis, please go to a pediatric clinic.

 Acute gastroenteritis is commonly caused by a virus.
-Unless a specific bacterial infection is known, antibiotic treatment is not required.
-The patient is usually given a symptomatic supplement, such as proper hydration for preventing dehydration or electrolyte imbalance.
+Unless a specific bacterial infection is known, antibiotic is not required.
+Symptomatic treatment is usually offered, such as having electrolyte drinks to help infants replace water and electrolytes.

-1. Prevent the spread of pathogens: One of the most important things you can do to stop the spread of infection is to wash your hands.
-Both children and caregivers should wash hands with soap or hand sanitizer for at least 40-60 seconds, especially before eating, after changing nappies, or using the toilet.
+1. Prevent the spread of pathogens: One of the most important things is hand washing.
+Both children and caregivers should wash hands with soap or hand sanitizer for at least 40-60 seconds, especially before eating, after changing diapers, or using the toilet.
 Make sure to clean your hands, including your fingers, nails and elbows.

 2. Dietary for diarrhea

 1. Breast-milk feeding: Babies who are breast fed should continue to be breast fed after doctor’s evaluation.
-Breast milk contains large amount of antibodies from mother that helps the baby with gastroenteritis recovered.
+Breast milk contains large amount of antibodies from mother that can help baby recover from gastroenteritis.
 Baby is eager to feel calm down by breast-milk feeding.

 2. Formula-milk feeding: Formula-milk fed babies should be give lactose-free formula milk or diluted formula milk according to physician’s instruction.

 3. General diet: Oral electrolyte solutions might be given to the children with gastroenteritis upon physician’s instructions.
-When diarrhea improves, some light food, such as rice soup, white toast, steamed bread, or rice can be taken.
-Avoid greasy food, beans, dairy products, and high sugar food (juice, soda, and snack) so that the gastrointestinal tract can take its proper rest.
+When diarrhea improves, some light soft food, such as rice soup, white toast, steamed bread, or rice can be taken.
+Avoid greasy food, beans, dairy products, and high sugar food (juice, soda, snack etc.) so that the gastrointestinal tract can take its proper rest.
 Under physician’s instructions, probiotics can be given to children who have normal immune functions.
-If diarrhea does not improve, then it is recommended to go to a hospital for further medical treatment.
+If diarrhea does not improve, then it is recommended to go to an emergency room or pediatric clinic.

 3. Stools with higher acidity during diarrhea may irritate the skin.
-If the skin is lack of good care.
-Skin redness or diaper rash may occur.
+Skin redness or diaper rash may occur if the skin is lack of good care (More information: Care of Baby with Diaper Rash).
 Therefore, the skin on the buttocks needs to receive proper attention.

-1. Change diapers often, clean skin around the anus with warm water and gently wipe it dry with a soft cotton towel.
-Open diapers, expose skin of bottom and perineum to air is a natural way to let it dry.
+1. Chang diapers often, clean skin around the anus with warm water and gently wipe it dry with a soft cotton towel.
+Leave the diaper open for a while to expose skin of bottom and perineum to allow the skin dry.

-2. If there is no reddish or damaged on the buttocks, vacillin cream can be applied around anus to isolate irritates from feces.
+2. If there is not reddish or damaged on the buttocks, vaseline cream can be applied around anus to isolate irritates from feces.

 3. In case of a diaper rash on the buttocks, apply ointment by the physician’s instructions.